hylu-dev/pianotypes/README.md

 App is largely interactable through mouse.
 The following are keyboard hotkeys.

-> Note that due to variable key rollover, many keyboards will be limited to registering a fixed amount of simultaneous key presses.
+> Note that due to variable key rollover, many keyboards can only register a fixed amount of simultaneous key presses.
 Look into keyboards with *n-key rollover* to bypass this limitation.

 - **Tab**: Open top widget panel.